jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">For 32-bit floating point numbers the bias B is 127, and the length L is 2^23.
+<div style="margin-bottom: 100px; text-align: left;">For these 32-bit numbers the bias B is 127, and the length L is 2^23.
 Given these, it is easy to convert between the floating point number and the integer interpretation.</div>
 @snapend

 @snap[midpoint span-60 text-05]